FutureMaximus/Denizen-Cutscenes/README.md

 **What is Denizen Cutscenes?**

-Denizen Cutscenes is a very powerful cutscene creation tool.
-The goal for this tool is to allow as much creative freedom as possible while at the same time making it simple to create cutscenes.
+Denizen Cutscenes is a powerful and easy to use cutscene creation tool.
+The goal set for this tool is to allow as much creative freedom as possible while at the same time making it simple to create cutscenes.
+Creating an entire cutscene by script can be tedious as you likely won't be able visualize what your doing so it's essentially a bunch of painful trial and error to get the right locations but Denizen Cutscenes allows you to set or modify locations easily accelerating the cutscene creation process.

-**What can it do?**

-Anything!
-You can run your own tasks in keyframes useful for something like a scene of an animated crate and giving the player rewards with run task give_rewards.

-Some features:
-- Modifying the camera
-- Show animated models to the player (Requires Denizen Models by mcmonkey)
-- Show animated multi joint player models to the player (Requires Denizen Player Models by Max^)
-- The path system
-- Play particles
-- Show a fake block or schematic at a location
-- Set the time for the player
-- Use the cinematic screeneffect which is useful for scene to scene transitions
-- Set the weather for the player
-- Show an entity to the player
-- Make the player use a command or send one to console
-- Send a message to the player

-All of these features contain extra options to modify them to your liking.
+The tool has a very strong integration with DModels and Denizen Player Models which allow you to display animated models to the player in the cutscene.
+This is very useful for something like an intro to a boss level or displaying an animated modeled crate that gives rewards to the player.

 **What is the path system?**

-The path system is what allows your camera to move including models and entities you can see the path you created in editor mode.
+The path system is what allows your camera, models, or entities to move and you can see the path you created in editor mode.
 There are 2 methods of interpolation for your path which is linear and smooth.
+The recording system allows you to record your movement for a duration specified this in turn allows more complex movement.

 **What's the difference between linear and smooth?**